 The benefits of implant treatment include appearance, the enhanced ability to chew and enjoy your food and often protection of you remaining teeth and jawbone.
-Dental implants offer many benefits never before available for the treatments of missing teeth.
+Dental implants offer many benefits never before available for the treatment of missing teeth.
 In short, dental implants will look, feel and function like your real teeth.

 How long will the treatment take?